MinaMalak-cmd/CRUD/README.md

 # CRUD
-- LinkedIn post about this current project : shorturl.at/hwAO5
+- LinkedIn post about this current project : [Link text Here](shorturl.at/hwAO5)